AndreMerendeira/soc-sem/README.md

-# IOb-SoC
+# SOC-SEM

-SoC template comprising an open-source RISC-V processor (picorv32), an internal SRAM memory subsystem, a UART (iob-uart), and an optional external DDR memory subsystem.
-If selected, an instruction L1 cache, a data L1 cache and a shared L2 cache is added to the system.
-The L2 cache communicates with a DDR memory controller IP (not provided) using an AXI4 master bus.
+SoC template comprising an open-source RISC-V processor (picorv32), an internal SRAM memory subsystem, 2 UARTs (iob-uart), a SEM core that communicates with the processor via UART_1 and an optional external DDR memory subsystem.
+The system also includes 16 32-bits Adders groupped in groups of 4 localized in the 4 corners of the device.

+An example of a program that

+A program comprising of the injection of an error in Adder2 (placed in the bottom-left corner) is available at firmware.c and the result of this program can be found in adder2_err_injection.log .

 ## Clone the repository

-``git clone --recursive git@github.com:IObundle/iob-soc.git``
+``git clone --recursive git@github.com:AndreMerendeira/soc-sem.git``

 Access to Github by *ssh* is mandatory so that submodules can be updated.